O.W. Gurley: Greenwood District

 In addition to his rooming house, Gurley built three two-story buildings and five residences and bought an 80 acre farm in Rogers County.
 Gurley also founded what is today Vernon AME Church.
 He also helped build a black Masonic lodge and an employment agency.

 This implementation of "colored" segregation set the Greenwood boundaries of separation that still exist: Pine Street to the north, Archer Street and the Frisco tracks to the south, Cincinnati Street on the west, and Lansing Street on the east.

 Gurley formed an informal partnership with another Black American entrepreneur, J.B.
 Stradford, who arrived in Tulsa in 1899, and they developed Greenwood in concert.
 In 1914, Gurley's net worth was reported to be $150,000 (about $3 million in 2018 dollars).
 And he was made a sheriff's deputy by the city of Tulsa to police Greenwood's residents, which resulted in some viewing him with suspicion.
 By 1921, Gurley owned more than one hundred properties in Greenwood and had an estimated net worth between $500,000 and $1 million (between $6.8 million and $13.6 million in 2018 dollars).

-Gurley's prominence and wealth were short lived, and his position as a sheriff's deputy did not protect him during the race massacre.
+Gurley's prominence and wealth were short-lived, and his position as a sheriff's deputy did not protect him during the race massacre.
 In a matter of moments, he lost everything.
 During the race massacre, The Gurley Hotel at 112 N. Greenwood, the street's first commercial enterprise as well as the Gurley family home, valued at $55,000, was lost, and with it Brunswick Billiard Parlor and Dock Eastmand & Hughes Cafe.
 Gurley also owned a two-story building at 119 N. Greenwood.
-It housed Carter's Barbershop, Hardy Rooms, a pool hall, and cigar store.
+It housed Carter's Barbershop, Hardy Rooms, a pool hall, and a cigar store.
 All were reduced to ruins.
 By his account and court records, he lost nearly $200,000 in the 1921 race massacre.

 Later life

 Because of his leadership role in creating this self-sustaining exclusive black "enclave," it has been rumored that Gurley was lynched by a white mob and buried in an unmarked grave.
 However, according to the memoirs of Greenwood pioneer, B.C.
 Franklin, Gurley left Greenwood for Los Angeles, California.
 Gurley and his wife, Emma, moved to a 4-bedroom home in South Los Angeles and ran a small hotel.
-Gurley died from arteriosclerosis and a cerebral hemorrhage, in Los Angeles, California, on August 6, 1935, at the age of 67.
+Gurley died from arteriosclerosis and a cerebral hemorrhage in Los Angeles, California, on August 6, 1935, at the age of 67.
 His widow Emma passed away three years later, in 1938.
 Gurley was honored in a 2009 documentary film called, Before They Die!
 The Road to Reparations for the 1921 Tulsa Race Riot Survivors.